keift/blog/linux/use-nextdns.md

 ## ALTERNATIVE: NextDNS with Stubby

-Using NextDNS in non-systemd distributions.
+Using NextDNS in non-Systemd distributions.

 ```shell
 # 🟥 Environment variables